The Orate family: with Thenamaris for two generations

 Victorino followed in his father’s footsteps and joined the Thenamaris fleet as a Wiper, the junior crew member in the engine room, in 1984 after he graduated from college.
 He was promoted to Chief Engineer in 1999.
 His brother, Hilarion Orate Junior, was the next member of the family to take up a role on board vessels managed by Thenamaris, starting as a Messboy in 1987, being promoted to Master in 2006 and eventually succeeding his father as Captain on board the vessel SEALINK.
-Both Victorino Orate and Hilarion Orate Junior are still working on Thenamaris managed vessels, while their father retired in 2008, having accumulated nearly 300 months of sea time in command.
+Hilarion Orate Junior is still working on Thenamaris managed vessels, while his father retired in 2008, having accumulated nearly 300 months of sea time in command.

 Mutual respect and a great sense of camaraderie